-Route to market / custon Movement: stable risk te: Medium Link to strategy: S Risk description Potential impact Developments this year What we are doing to manage this risk Inherent complexity in the move to systems integration and the sale of capital goods.
+Route to market / custon to: Modium Link to atratage C M Dick owner: Chief Executive Movement: stable risk Risk description Risk ranking: 6 Appetit Potential impact te: Medium Link to strategy: S Developments this year M Risk owner: Chief Executive What we are doing to manage this risk Inherent complexity in the move to systems integration and the sale of capital goods.
 Low capital efficiency high people costs and low productivity.
 Higher engineering and distribution costs.
 Adversely affects customer satisfaction levels, revenue and profits.
 COVID-19 gave us an opportunity to review and refine our approach to the sale of capital goods.
 We have now streamlined our product portfolio and are working with third parties to streamline our existing sales network.
 Closely monitoring customer feedback.
 Reviewing our strategy for this area of the business.
 Collaborating with complementary third parties.
 Adopting new approaches to the sale of capital goods.
 Capital allocation Movement: decreased risk Risk ranking: 7 Appe etite: Medium Link to strategy: E Risk owner: Group Finance Director Risk description Potential impact Developments this year What we are doing to manage this risk Failure to properly allocate budget between core and emerging activities.
 Investing in declining or less profitable areas at the expense of more profitable and strategically important areas.
 Reduced profits.
 Loss of market share.
 We have continued to successfully ensure that our expenditure is controlled, including the prioritisation of flagship projects and monitoring labour costs versus target for all areas of the business.
 In the first half of the year, we finalised the rightsizing activities as part of our Fit for the Future initiative.
 Defining, prioritising and developing strategies for all core and emerging areas of the business.
 Greater scrutiny of all expenditure, including regular reporting on labour costs and capital expenditure.
 Regular reporting of cash balances.
 Tracking of performance objectives including regular reporting on flagship project progress.
-Competitive activity D: 1 Risk ranking: 8 Appetite: Risk owner: Chief Executive Risk description Potential impact Developments this year What we are doing to manage this risk Failure to adapt to market and/or technological changes. - Reduced revenue, profits and cash generation Loss of market share Erosion of prices Loss of reputation as a leader in innovation.
-COVID-19 has accelerated business change in many areas and we have seen technology requirements developing more quickly. - We are diversified across a range of products, industries and geographies. - Closely monitoring market developments, particularly across our core product areas. - Local sales and engineering support to quickly identify changing local needs. - Strong historic and ongoing commitment to R&D investment to continue to build our product portfolio.
+Competitive activity Movement: stable risk Risk description Risk ranking: 8 Appetite Potential impact Low Link to strategy: All Developments this year Risk owner: Chief Executive What we are doing to manage this risk Failure to adapt to market and/or technological changes.
+Reduced revenue, profits and cash generation.
+Loss of market share.
+Erosion of prices.
+Loss of reputation as a leader in innovation.
+COVID-19 has accelerated business change in many areas and we have seen technology requirements developing more quickly.
+We are diversified across a range of products, industries and geographies.
+Closely monitoring market developments, particularly across our core product areas.
+Local sales and engineering support to quickly identify changing local needs.
+Strong historic and ongoing commitment to R&D investment to continue to build our product portfolio.